December 15, 2018

 On the whole however legislation is 'technology neutral', meaning the law tends to define rules, principles or procedures that generate an eSignature, rather than a hard and fast single technological solution.

 It's important to note that some contracts are governed by specific regulations, and those may define strictures that relate to eSignature, for example, such as requiring an e-signature to be scrawled in a specific place on a given page.
+Learn more about eSignature law in the UK.

 Is eSignature secure?